Nevada

-Nevada (/nəˈvædə/ nə-VAD-ə; [neˈβaða]) is a state in the Western region of the United States.
-It is bordered by Oregon to the northwest, Idaho to the northeast, California to the west, Arizona to the southeast, and Utah to the east.
-Nevada is the 7th-most extensive, the 32nd-most populous, and the 9th-least densely populated of the U.S. states.
-Nearly three-quarters of Nevada's people live in Clark County, which contains the Las Vegas–Paradise metropolitan area, including three of the state's four largest incorporated cities.
+Nevada (/nəˈvædə/ nə-VAD-ə; [neˈβaða]) is a landlocked state in the Western United States.
+It is also sometimes placed in the Mountain West and Southwestern United States.
+It borders Oregon to the northwest, Idaho to the northeast, California to the west, Arizona to the southeast, and Utah to the east.
+Nevada is the seventh-most extensive, the 32nd-most populous, and the ninth-least densely populated U.S. state.
+Nearly three-quarters of Nevada's population live in Clark County, which contains the Las Vegas–Paradise metropolitan area, including three of the state's four largest incorporated cities.
 Nevada's capital is Carson City.
 Las Vegas is the largest city in the state.
+Nevada is the westernmost U.S. state without coastline and also the westernmost landlocked first-level country subdivison in the Americas.